-Moorfields announces the publication of Focus on Inclusion 2016.
 Focus on Inclusion is our annual publication that tells you about our commitment to the Equality Act and the specific public sector duties.
-Equality data about our patients and our staff is published here.
+The report includes equality data about our patients and our staff.

-In the next four years we aim to improve the equality outcomes for patients, carers and visitors; for our workforce, and to share our leadership of inclusion across our community.
+In 2016 we announced our equality objectives to 2020 and our aims to improve the equality outcomes for patients, carers and visitors; for our workforce, and to share our leadership of inclusion across our community.

 Our objectives are to:

 - Improve the experience of people identified by the protected characteristics when waiting for their appointment and to make information more accessible and specific to patients who have a clinical need.